athlonreg/ASUS-F455LD-i5-4210u/README.md

-# ASUS-F455LD-i5-4210u
+# ASUS F455LD i5 4210u

-## This is my laptop's backup of CLOVER EFI bootloader.
+> This is my laptop's backup of CLOVER EFI bootloader.

-## You should pay attention to:

-If your laptop is the same as mine, you can use my clover to install macOS.
+> If your laptop is the same as mine, you can use my clover to install macOS.

-## My laptop‘s parameter is as following：
+### My laptop‘s parameter is as following：

 ```
 Computer model              Asus F455LD Notebook